Team3229/Mini-FRC-Library/DinkLinkLib/README.md

 The documentation is close to PestoLink but with changes

+You can zip the DinkLink folder and add it to Arduino IDE using the "add zip library"

 void begin();                       - Placed at setup to begin the WebSockets communication void loop();                        - Placed in loop to update the following functions: bool buttonHeld(uint8_t index);     - If the button number is held.
 Repeats when held